deepjavalibrary/djl/docs/interactive_tool.md

 Interactive JShell is a modified version of [JShell](https://docs.oracle.com/javase/9/jshell/introduction-jshell.htm#JSHEL-GUID-630F27C8-1195-4989-9F6B-2C51D46F52C8) equipped with DJL features.
 You can use the existing Java features as well as DJL classes.
 To test out some functions in DJL, use this JShell to try methods defined in the [Javadoc](https://javadoc.io/doc/ai.djl/api/latest/ai/djl/ndarray/NDArray.html).
-We created useful operators to use in your Deep Learning applications.
+We created useful operators to use in your deep learning applications.
 For more information about this JShell, see the [Interactive JShell and Block Runner for DJL](https://github.com/aws-samples/djl-demo/tree/master/web-demo/interactive-console#jshell) demo.